Build the Career of a Lifetime

 Compensation and Benefits

 Over the past several years, it has been our practice to set the initial salary level of the entering class at prevailing market rates.
 The firm also offers a full range of benefits to associates, including medical, dental, life and long-term disability insurance benefits, as well as participation in the firm’s 401(k) retirement savings plan.

 We feel the experience of judicial clerkship is highly beneficial to your career.
 Many of our lawyers have completed them.
 The research and writing skills, plus the exposure to the trial and appeal process are valuable skills in the professional development of any lawyer.

 If you join our firm and have completed a judicial clerkship, you will be given a clerkship bonus and appropriate credit for the year(s) spent clerking.
 Judicial clerkship credits include clerkships with Federal District Courts, Federal Courts of Appeals, the U.S. Supreme Court and state supreme courts.
 Credit for judicial clerkships with other courts will be considered on a case-by-case basis.

 Your Partnership Path

 Each practice section coordinates periodic evaluations of its associates - at least annually and in some cases semi-annually.
 Evaluations give you substantive feedback about your progress and cover issues pertinent to your practice development.
 Early in your career, this provides an opportunity to identify your areas of interest and to voice any concerns regarding your work experience.
 As you become more senior, the evaluation process also includes a discussion of your prospects of making partner.
-We currently consider associates for partnership after eight to ten years of practice with Haynes and Boone.
+We currently consider associates for partnership after eight to ten years of practice.
 There is no quota for how many associates make partner each year.